FIBULA ANATOMY

 • Merges at its lower end with the groove on the lateral malleolus

-• Contributes to ankle stability and function
+• Contributes to your ankle stability and function

 BIBLIOGRAPHY